zylim726/bidding-assignment/README.md

 npm run dev
 ```

-Then open the frontend URL provided by Vite in the browser.
+Then open the frontend URL provided by Vite.

----